-3 killed in house fire, including infant
+Officials ID 3 killed in house fire, including infant

 "If I could change it all over I would, but I can't," she said.

-Megan Guza is a Tribune-Review staff writer.
-Reach her at mguza@tribweb.com
+Natasha Lindstrom and Megan Guza are Tribune-Review staff writers.
+Reach Lindstrom at 412-380-8514 or nlindstrom@tribweb.com.
+Reach Guza at mguza@tribweb.com.